 Want to share this post?
 Here are ready-made tweets:

-Click to tweet: BookBub Ads lets you reach millions of readers any time with any book so there are many campaigns you can run!
-There are some great ideas here. #bookmarketing #pubtip http://bit.ly/28JoXcP
+Click to tweet: BookBub Ads lets you reach millions of readers any time with any book, so you can run campaigns to meet nearly any marketing goal!
+Check out some great ideas here. #pubtip http://bit.ly/28JoXcP

 This post was originally published June 16, 2016 and has been updated with new information and the latest best practices.